ARTICLE CATEGORIES

 Foods Containing “Artificial Flavors” and “Spices” do not Contain Oils

-(2) The term spice means any aromatic vegetable substance in the whole, broken, or ground form, except for those substances which have been traditionally regarded as foods, such as onions, garlic and celery; whose significant function in food is seasoning rather than nutritional; that is true to name; and from which no portion of any volatile oil or other flavoring principle has been removed.
+Spice means an aromatic vegetable substance in whole, broken, or ground form, whose significant function in food is seasoning rather than nutritional, and from which no portion of the volatile oil or other flavoring principle has been removed.

 By letting common sense be our guide, I propose some tried and true tips on how to take essential oils internally.

-• Culinary use is safest (i.e. 1 drop in your morning latte)
+• Culinary use is safest, such as 1 drop in your morning latte or a properly diluted recipe.

-• Don’t overdo it – limit to 2-3 drops at a time in capsule form, and be sure to wait at least 4 hours before taking consecutive doses.
+• Don’t overdo it.
+Limit to 1-2 drops at a time in food or capsule form unless you are following a specific, educated protocol, and be sure to wait several hours before taking consecutive doses.

 • Discontinue use IMMEDIATELY if adverse reactions occur.